Is Keto Good for Gut Health? Here’s What to Know

 Gut health essentially refers to a balance of microorganisms that live in the digestive tract.
 The balance of bacteria, viruses, and yeasts helps maintain overall good health.

 Diet is one of the most influential components of a healthy gut.
-But not all diets can be beneficial, as there are many ways going keto can impact gut health.
+So, how does keto impact digestive and gut health?

 1. Keto Diet and Fiber Intake